archana-rg/ml-practical-apps/README.md

 ##### <font color='blue'> One interesting outcome from the above plot is that`toCoupon_GEQ5mins` adds no value to the dataset, it is always set to 1.We can drop this column </font>

 ### 4.2 Exploratory Data Analysis On Whole Dataset
-Here we will find correlation and plot visualization of various attributes on whole data set first and then dig deeper into each coupon type.
+Here we will find correlation and plot visualization of various attributes on whole data set.

 #### 4.2.1 Income Attribute Analysis
 Below shows the coupon acceptance histogram:

 ![alt text](images/image-2.png)

 Income does not seem to have any effect on coupon acceptance.
-The distribution of income is not showing anything interesting either.

 #### 4.2.2 Age Attribute Analysis
 The coupon acceptance by `age` histogram is not very interesting in terms of acceptance rate.